 From CSKT Division of Fire

 RONAN — The Division of Fire officials want to update the public on the Confederated Salish & Kootenai Tribes fire danger.
-The Flathead Indian Reservations fire danger is at Moderate, but is very close to High, especially on the west side of the reservation.
+The Flathead Indian Reservations fire danger is at High.
 Debris burning by permit is CLOSED for the fire season.
-Fuel moistures are starting to lower as temperatures are climbing.
-The near-term forecast calls for high temperatures and low relative humidity.

 If a small fire becomes a full-blown forest fire, it could lead to arson charges, fines and even the bill for all fire-caused costs.

 Tremendous effort goes into preventive programs and information campaigns.
 Division of Fire officials want to stop human caused fires during this fire season

 If you witness any suspicious acts or abandoning campfires please contact your local police or call 1-800-47-ARSON.
 It is an anonymous call and your identity will remain confidential.
 You may also go online to www.wetip.com.
 Rewards go up to $10,000.
 Let’s work together to keep our wild land areas safe and protected.

 For any questions call The Division of Fire at (406) 676-2550.